brooksprumo/resume/source/brooksprumo_resume.md

 - Wrote content for high-throughput training in LabVIEW FPGA.
 - Ported an NI device library from Windows to Linux that enabled sales to a large customer.

+## TECHNOLOGY EXPERIENCE

+- Fluent in C++ and C, remedial in Python and Perl, interested in Go and Rust
+- TDD (test-driven development) enthusiast
+- Git evangelist
+- grep/find/xargs devotee

 ## EDUCATION